konstantink36/Udacity-Cpp-Snake-Game/README.md

 4. Run it: `./SnakeGame`.

 ## Project description

+Following C++ features were implemented in this project:

 1. A variety of control structures are used in the project.
 The project code is organized into functions.
 3. Appropriate data and functions are grouped into classes.
 Data is accessed via member functions.